avine/bem-flex-grid/README.md

 > Notice that omitted map keys (`box-shadow`, `header-borderless` and `content-forground` in this example) fall back to their default value (picked from the "primary" theme).

-Now, you can use your new theme named `info`:
+Now, you can use your freshly created theme named `info`:

 ```html
 ...